Lujun995/lujun995.github.io/_posts/2021-11-15-Deep-Learning-and-SHAP.md

 #we convert the color value to (0, 1) scale
 normalization_layer = layers.Rescaling(1./255)

-#set up the layers in the neutral network
+#set up the layers in the neural network
 num_classes = 3

 model = Sequential([